gracewgao/mojee-repo/README.md

 ## :beginner: About
 Tired from working a lot on your terminal?
 Feeling hungry?<br>
 Now you can order a Pizza on the fly, directly through your command line using `flick`!<br>
-`flick` is the combination of a CLI application that interacts with a webserver with information about various pizza joints and their menu.
+`flick` is the combination of a CLI application that interacts with a webserver with information about various pizza images and their menu.
 Your Pizza is just a command away.<br>
 (Note: This is just a mock-up for now, and doesn't actually order a pizza)

 #### Technologies Used
-- [`flask`](https://github.com/pallets/flask): Powers the webserver that serves the joints' info, their data and receives orders
+- [`flask`](https://github.com/pallets/flask): Powers the webserver that serves the images' info, their data and receives orders
 - [`$ click_`](https://github.com/pallets/click): Heart of the Command-Line client that the user interacts with

 #### Team